gravity-ui/uikit/src/components/Text/README.md

 ### Ellipsis

-This property allows you to hide overflowing text
+This property allows you to hide the overflowing text:

-`false` - used by default.
+`false`: Used by default.

-`true` - hidden overflow content will be replaced with ellipsis `…`.
+`true`: Hidden overflow content will be replaced with an ellipsis (`…`).

 <!--LANDING_BLOCK